THE NORTH WALES

 The Transport for Wales

-a page listing the tickets that are available.
-They
+website has a page listing the tickets that are

-and evening rangers for the Cambrian lines.
-Some tickets,
+for the Cambrian lines.
+Some tickets, notably the Conwy

-Conwy Valley evening ranger, have vanished from the list,
+Valley evening ranger, have vanished from the list, and

-have had their availability restricted, so check before
+others have had their availability restricted, so check

 Note: The 4-in-8

-the Ffestiniog and Welsh Highland Railways, now entitle
+and Welsh Highland Railways, now entitle holders only to a

-applies on all 8 days, not just the four 'rail' days.)
+discount applies on all 8 days, not just the four 'rail'

 This is a day pass that replaces the previous North and Mid Wales Day Ranger and the Tocyn Taith.
 It costs £9, £14 or £25 (2012 fares) depending on the number of Zones (see map) - the all-zones (£25) is the only one that allows travel on the Gobowen to Machynlleth section.
 It is also valid on buses, and trains all day, with no morning peak restriction.
 However, it is no longer valid the direct Crewe - Shrewsbury line.
 The all-zones version offers 50% discount on the Welsh Highland and Ffestiniog Railways, according to the 2012 leaflet.